thomasbeo/AthleticFacilitiesBookingWebpage/README.md

   <img width="1000" height="50" alt="image" src="https://github.com/user-attachments/assets/3c5fa68f-588f-459b-86c3-24e390ec4734" />

 By clicking the button named "Επεξεργασία" we have the chance to modify the reservation.
-When we click it, then pops up the following form:
+When we click it, then pops up the following form.
+We choose a Date, Time Slot and we click on the button below.
+As a result it is modified successfully and saved as well.

   <img width="400" height="250" alt="image" src="https://github.com/user-attachments/assets/637a4382-e4e1-45b2-b70d-27bb5414780d" />